emacsorphanage/smeargle/README.md

 ## Customize

-You can set highlighted colors by changing `smeargle-colors`.
+You can set highlighted colors of `smeargle` by changing `smeargle-colors`.
 For example

 ```lisp